Skip to main content

 Appeal Provisions

-The department gives the city written notice of the intent to assess a civil penalty and the opportunity to appear before the commissioner or his/her designee to show cause why the penalty should not be assessed.
-Upon findings that a civil penalty should be assessed, the commissioner or his/her designee issues an appropriate order to the city.
+The department gives the utility written notice of the intent to assess a civil penalty and the opportunity to appear before the commissioner or his/her designee to show cause why the penalty should not be assessed.
+Upon findings that a civil penalty should be assessed, the commissioner or his/her designee issues an appropriate order to the utility.
 If the penalty is not paid within 90 days after entry of the order, the matter is turned over to the attorney general and reporter for collection, and the city is liable for all expenses associated with the enforcement action, including court costs and attorney fees.

 Recommendations